zhuangy47/reChord/README.md

 - suffer from poor ui

 ## usage
-either download the zip file and run `ReChord.exe` or clone the git repo and run `main.py`. make sure to run it in its own directory. hopefully it works.
+either download the zip file or clone the git repo and run `main.py`. make sure to run it in its own directory. to start, create chord diagrams with the 'create' button. add/remove these diagrams to the main canvas with the 'add/remove' button. for each diagram you create, it creates an svg file. delete with the 'delete' button. save the current state of the canvas using the 'save' button. load a save using the 'load' button.